ebaccon/POC-Echo-EchoRes-Webdesign-CSS-BEM-FLEXBOX/README.md

 ## This project

-Just implment HCI (Human-computer interaction) for Echo'Res project with :
+Just implement HCI (Human-computer interaction) for Echo'Res project with :
 * CSS
 * BEM pattern
 * Flexbox